Imafikus/teh_petlja/NetGame/Solution/README.md

   * `game/room_name/move_first` mailbox if you are the first player
   * `game/room_name/move_second` mailbox if you are the second player

 and read from the mailbox of the other player for receiving the move.
+Be sure to keep trying to read until something shows up in the other mailbox - the other player could take some time to play the move.